DISTRIBUTION – Over 39,000 online retail outlets

 Ingram have the ordering systems of 39,000 independent and chain bookstores.
 At the same time, libraries and online retailers worldwide.
 Plus, every major e-book retailer (including iBookstore, Kobo, Amazon Kindle, Barnes & Noble, Nook, etc.).
 In other words and at the same time, accessing more than 195 countries.
 Your title/s get true worldwide distribution.

 In summary, your title is available to buy.
 However, only Ingram Content Group deliver the advantages of a fully-integrated service.
 Print, digital, wholesale and distribution services.

 Wholesale Book Distribution

-A large, traditional publisher doesn’t just have a listing in a catalog.
-They have a dedicated sales force.
-They might use a wholesale book distribution with commissioned sales reps, or their own sales reps, or a combination of the two to cover different regions.
-This is not the most ideal model for authors as it is on a 90 day sale or return basis and commissions are as high as 65% of retail price, but if you want retailers to be able to buy and stock copies of your book, you need to play by their rules.
-This is, for better or worse, the current way of the publishing world.
+All in all, this is not the most ideal model for self published authors.
+For the most part, it’s a 90 day sale or return basis and commissions are as high as 65% of retail price.
+With this in mind, wanting a retailer to buy and stock copies of your book, is a effectively you playing by their rules.
+This is, after all, the current way of the publishing world.

 Retail Book Distribution

 Books are sold to a retailer from the distributor.
 Overall, where books are returnable, retailers won’t pay for the books.
 This in turn could equate to you encountering a loss on those books.
 They use a specific time frame (60-90 days).
 Moreover, they can return whatever doesn’t sell.
 Not ideal for self publishers.